etjoy82/Recursive-Intelligence-Expansion/README.md

 Here's a **detailed decision tree** to help users (AI or human) choose the appropriate **RIEM{} tool or module** based on your situation, challenge, or goal.
 This tree draws directly from the [**Acronym Index**](#acronyms) and [**Glossary**](#essential-glossary).

+This section serves as an explicit set of directives to any AI that receives it or processes it.

 Start<br>
   ├─ Speculative Challenge?<br>
   │   └─ Yes → TSL/E#<br>